David Marshall (Singaporean politician): Labour Front

-As the LF's leader, Marshall wanted to elicit the help of MacDonald and the British Labour Party to get a British organising secretary to manage the LF, though this was not agreed on by fellow members.
-Instead, Marshall planned to travel to London to visit the Transport House, then the headquarters of the British Labour Party, to educate himself on party management and election campaigning.
-By late 1954, Marshall was seen as a political rival to the PP, and on 3 September he was called on by governor John Nicoll to advise on the ongoing compulsory conscription riot by Chinese students.
+As the LF's leader, Marshall wanted to elicit the help of MacDonald and the British Labour Party (BLP) to get a British organising secretary to manage the LF, though this was not agreed on by fellow members.
+Marshall then decided to travel to London to visit Transport House, the then-BLP headquarters, to learn about party management and election campaigning.
+By late 1954, Marshall was seen as a political rival to the PP, and on 3 September he was called on by governor John Nicoll to advise on the ongoing conscription riot by Chinese students.
 On 31 October 1954, Marshall published his political thoughts in The Straits Times with a letter titled "I Believe...", highlighting his anti-colonial views and disdain towards the PP's anti-independence views.
-His letter was seen as one of the first coherent and important political statements, with The Straits Times Kenneth Hilbourne "[admiring] the spirit and fire of his delivery" in a review.
-In fact, Nicoll had met with Marshall privately on 22 October, during which he urged him not to publish it.
-Furthermore, earlier that same month, the LF announced that Marshall would be contesting in Tan's constituency – Cairnhill Constituency – for the post of chief minister in the upcoming 1955 general election.
+His letter was seen as one of the first coherent and important political statements, with The Straits Timess Kenneth Hilbourne "[admiring] the spirit and fire of his delivery" in a review.
+Furthermore, Nicoll previously met with Marshall on 22 October to urge him not to publish it.
+Earlier that same month, the LF announced that Marshall would contest in Tan's constituency, Cairnhill Constituency, at the election.
 (Note: The PP had announced their candidates and the constituencies that they would be contesting in earlier in September.)

-On 2 November, Marshall would make his promised trip to London, boarding MV Asia.
-He arrived on 13 November, through Colombo, Bombay, and Rome, and lived at 44 Curzon Street.
-On 16 November, he went to Transport House and met Labour Party politicians Morgan Phillips, Saul Rose, and John Hatch, along with Labour Party members of parliament Kenneth Younger and John Parker.
-He additionally met with Hilda Selwyn-Clarke.
-Phillips gave him tours of Labour Party constituencies on weekends, and Marshall spent a total of four months overseas.
-He returned on 8 February 1955, and during that time the LF had been working on their goals, in which they pledged to remove the Emergency Regulations if they were elected; they also focused on education and the merger with Malaya.
-However, Marshall disagreed with removing the Regulations due to the recent conscription riot, to which Lim stated that he added it as he believed that they would not be elected in the first place.
+On 2 November, Marshall made his promised trip to London, boarding MV Asia.
+He arrived on 13 November and lived at 44 Curzon Street.
+On 16 November, he went to Transport House and met BLP politicians Morgan Phillips, Saul Rose, and John Hatch, along with BLP members of parliament Kenneth Younger and John Parker.
+Phillips gave him tours of BLP constituencies on weekends, and Marshall spent a total of four months overseas.
+He returned on 8 February 1955, and during that time the LF had been working on their goals, in which they pledged to remove the Emergency Regulations if they were elected; they also focused on education and merging with Malaya.
+However, Marshall disagreed with removing the Regulations due to the recent conscription riot, to which Lim explained he added as he believed they would not be elected in the first place.